fractaldotbox/ddevkit/apps/docs/src/content/docs/intro/introduction.md

 ## Overview

-- We're creating cookbook instead of libraries and we focus on working, barebone, lightly styled components.
+> We're creating cookbook instead of libraries and we focus on working, headless components.
  It is way easier to identify painpoints and refactor for best architecture, instead of being astronaut architects.
 For now we try to mimic behaviours of common components e.g. what you see on explorers/wallets and we will revisit best UX for each component.

 We follow many of the [principles](https://ui.shadcn.com/docs) of shadcn.

-We try to create headless, generic dApp components that work well across different ecosystems.
+We try to create headless, generic dApp components and agent utils that work well across different ecosystems.

-Besides decoupling style and implementation as in shadcn, the bigger motivation is to support developing dapp that are trustless, secure with minimal dependency to particular ecosystems and avoid supply chain attacks.
+Besides decoupling style and implementation as in shadcn, the bigger motivation is to support developing dApp and decentralized agents that are trustless, autonomous, secured from supply chain attacks with minimal dependencies.

-This aims to provide reasonable defaults and allow user to extend per need.
+With Open Code we make it AI-ready and provide reasonable defaults allowing one to extend per need, enabling agents generating and iterating its own codebase.
-We try to improve DX but the end goal is to support autonomous agents to control and iterate Decentralized, autonomous website with programmable cryptography.

-We try to align conventions with shadcn so `geist` is alias to shadcdn with extra batteries.

 Learn about more about architecture design at [here](/design/architecture).

 ### When to use
 - You look for working, generic components with minimum dependencies to further customize
+- You're using LLM to generate codebase for web3
-- If you want support and maximium compatability with latest features, go for official sdks that are well maintained.
+- If you want support and maximium compatability with latest features of particular ecosystem, check out official sdks

 ## FAQ